 It was the summer of 1974 when fans of Unione Sportiva Pistoiese 1921, or Pistoiese for short, welcomed the arrival of new president Marcello Melani.
 To fans of I Arancioni this was a welcome relief; after a long and sometimes bitter campaign to remove former president Oriano Ducceschi.
 Under Ducceschi, the club had endured several seasons of mediocrity as they wallowed in Serie D.

-Melina was a self-made man; born into a poor family in Pistoia, he made the most of his money in oil during the 1950s and ‘60s.
+Melani was a self-made man; born into a poor family in Pistoia, he made the most of his money in oil during the 1950s and ‘60s.
 Using the connections of his second wife and her family he gained considerable wealth.
-But calcio was always Melina’s passion; he was not only a visionary in business, but a generation ahead of his time when it came to sports.
+But calcio was always Melani’s passion; he was not only a visionary in business, but a generation ahead of his time when it came to sports.

-Forward thinking as always, Melina had a vision and Valdinievole Union Calcio was his first choice at trying to achieve an impossible objective, a project which could be considered a failure, but the blame could not be apportioned to Melina himself.
+Forward thinking as always, Melani had a vision and Valdinievole Union Calcio was his first choice at trying to achieve an impossible objective, a project which could be considered a failure, but the blame could not be apportioned to Melani himself.

 His idea was simple in thought but proved to be anything but in practice; rather than a scattering of smaller district clubs he thought using the umbrella of the Valdinievole club he could unite the smaller sides together.
 Local pride, egos and infighting meant that, although the idea was sound in practice, he could not get everyone to pull in the same direction.
 So, in the summer of 1974, Melani became president of Pistoiese, his local club, and with no lack of self-confidence declared that, “Within five years the fans of Pistoiese will be watching Serie A football.”